 adrenaline (epinephrine) and

-noradrenaline into the bloodstream, immediately accelerating heart rate, widening airways, and redirecting blood to muscles and the brain.
-This rapid "fight-or-flight" response often bypasses conscious thought via spinal reflexes."
+noradrenaline into the bloodstream, immediately accelerating heart rate, widening airways, and redirecting blood to muscles and the brain, your survival instincts take over and bypass the conscious brain to act entirely on reflex.

 Such activity releases Dopamine, the feel good chemical produced by accomplishments, sex, drugs, delicious food etc. I knew nothing of this, only the physical feelings I experienced on occasion.
-One day I sought to make a device that could replicate the experience, kind like developing a recreational drug that is neither harmful, nor expensive.
-After several years, and expense that quest has evolved into a game platform that I'm in the process of patenting.
+I sought to make a device that could replicate the experience, kind like developing a recreational drug that is neither harmful, nor expensive.
+After several years, and expense that quest has evolved into a game platform that I just recently learned could be of great medical value.